 As part of this commitment, coffee trees are distributed to farmers who have been most impacted by coffee rust, a plant fungus that damages millions of coffee trees around the world, making it harder for farmers to produce high-quality coffee.
 In less than a year, the program has provided millions of trees across the three countries – but that is not enough.
 To help a single coffee farm thrive again, farmers may need thousands of new trees.

 Renovation — replacing old trees with new ones — is one important way to keep farms healthy and productive.
 Because of climate change and significant pest and disease outbreaks in recent decades, farmers in many places are in desperate need of support.

 However, replanting projects can have unanticipated impacts on forest conservation.
 For example, if farmers cut down old growth or shade trees in addition to replacing non-productive coffee trees, the consequence of deforestation and loss of forest connectivity can lead to deterioration of water resources and biodiversity.

 As a partner in this effort, CI is working with Starbucks and the administrator of the nurseries to put in place the following safeguards:

 In celebration of National Coffee Day on September 29, 2016, Starbucks and Conservation International are continuing the “One Tree for Every Bag” commitment for the second year.
 Every time a customer purchases a bag of coffee in one of Starbucks’ participating U.S. stores, Starbucks will help plant a rust-resistant coffee tree.
-On National Coffee Day, and every day, your purchase is helping to make sure Starbucks’ coffee is produced in a way that is sustainable, transparent, and good for people and the planet.
+So, on National Coffee Day, and every day, your purchase is helping to make sure that your coffee benefits farmers and the long-term viability of the industry.